MicrosoftDocs/cpp-docs/docs/preprocessor/preprocessor-experimental-overview.md

 ## L#val

-The traditional preprocessor incorrectly combines a string prefix to the result of the **#** operator:
+The traditional preprocessor incorrectly combines a string prefix to the result of the [stringizing operator (#)](stringizing-operator-hash.md) operator:

 ```cpp
  #define DEBUG_INFO(val) L"debug prefix:" L#val